 (5) The provisions of section 27(5) shall apply to any guarantee under this section as if it were a guarantee under section 27.

-(6) The Treasurer is hereby authorized to charge to the Consolidated Account, which to the necessary extent is appropriated accordingly, any liability arising out of a guarantee under this section and any money received or recovered by the Treasurer from the Commission or otherwise in respect of any amount so charged by the Treasurer shall be credited to the Consolidated Account.
+(6) The Treasurer is hereby authorised to charge to the Consolidated Account, which to the necessary extent is appropriated accordingly, any liability arising out of a guarantee under this section and any money received or recovered by the Treasurer from the Commission or otherwise in respect of any amount so charged by the Treasurer shall be credited to the Consolidated Account.

 [Section 15 amended by No. 98 of 1985 s.
 3; No. 6 of 1993 s.
 11; No. 68 of 1994 s.
 15; No. 49 of 1996 s.
 64; No. 77 of 2006 s.
 4.]

-16. Direction by the Minister
+16. Direction by Minister

 (1) The Minister may from time to time give written directions to the Commission with respect to its functions and powers either generally or with respect to a particular matter, and the Commission shall give effect to those directions.